-Elizabeth came from Bromsgrove, Worcestershire although it is recorded on various censuses as Middlesex/Shropshire.
+Elizabeth Sabey nee Owen came from Bromsgrove, Worcestershire although it is recorded on various censuses as Middlesex/Shropshire.

-In the 1841c the family was living in Bell Yard in the Parish of St Gregory by St Paul’s, with their first born son Walter Owen 2 years and Albert Edward 6 months.
-Sadly Albert died in 1842 aged just 2 yers and is buried in St Giles, Cripplegate, now part of the Barbican complex.
+In the 1841 Census the family were living in Bell Yard in the Parish of St Gregory by St Paul’s, with their first born son Walter Owen 2yrs and Albert Edward 6months.
+Sadly Albert died in 1842 aged just 2yrs and is buried in St Giles, Cripplegate, now part of the Barbican complex.

-All three boys continued to live at home with their widowed Mother, and in the 1861 Census, they are living at 5 St John’s Row, Finsbury (Parish of St Barnabas).
-Elizabeth was making a living as a dressmaker, Walter now 21yrs was a carpenter, George David 17yrs is shown as a boot maker and young Albert 15yrs is a walking stick maker.
+All three boys continued to live at home with their widowed mother, and in the 1861 Census they are living at 5 St John’s Row, Finsbury (Parish of St Barnabus).
+Elizabeth was making a living as a dressmaker.
+Walter now 21yrs was a carpenter and George David, 17yrs, is shown as a bootmaker.
+Young Albert aged 15yrs is a walking stick maker.
 This is the last census that shows the family together.

-In 1867, Elizabeth died and was buried on 16th Aug 1867 in the Victoria Park Cemetery, Hackney, her address was given as Lever Street, St Luke’s and this is where we find George David age 37yrs, in the 1881 Census (no 1871 Census found.)
+In 1867 Elizabeth died and was buried on 16th Aug 1867 in the Victoria Park Cemetery, Hackney.
+Her address was given as Lever Street, St Luke’s.

 It seems that shortly after this time George’s problems became too much for him and his records say that “he took to sitting and worrying and began to neglect himself”.
-Eventually in 1883, he is admitted to the Gray’s Inn Road Work House.
-From there he is sent to the City Road Work House, St Luke’s (16.8.83) who quickly passed him on to Colney Hatch Lunatic Asylum where he is admitted on 28th August 1883. and where he spent the next 20yrs.
+Eventually in 1883 he was admitted to the Greys Inn Road Work House.
+From there he is sent to the City Road Work House, St Luke’s (16.8.83) who quickly passed him on to Colney Hatch Lunatic Asylum where he is admitted on 28th August 1883.
+This is where he spent the next 20 years.

-The 1901 Census shows George still in Colney Hatch and working as a shoemaker.
+The 1901c shows George still in Colney Hatch and working as a shoemaker.

 Colney Hatch was opened in 1851 the largest and most modern asylum in Europe and also the most expensive ever built.
 Numbers grew and by 1857 it housed 2,000 inmates, but by 1858 serious defects in construction had began to appear.